 - Install File Store locally, meaning File Store is installed on the Tableau Server nodes.

 - Use External File Store (Beginning in 2020.1).

 Using external storage has the following key benefits over installing File Store locally:

-- Centralised location: When File Store is installed locally, the data needs to be replicated across multiple File Store nodes, which will consume network bandwidth.
-Moving data to a centralised location will eliminate the need for running File Store on multiple nodes in a Tableau cluster and replication between the nodes.
-This also reducec the disk space requirements on an individual node and also reduce the network bandwidth usage since the data will not be replicated on multiple nodes.
+- Centralized location: When File Store is installed locally, the data needs to be replicated across multiple File Store nodes, which will consume network bandwidth.
+Moving data to a centralized location will eliminate the need for running File Store on multiple nodes in a Tableau cluster and replication between the nodes.
+This also reduces the disk space requirements on an individual node and also reduce the network bandwidth usage since the data will not be replicated on multiple nodes.

 - Improving backup time: Snapshot backup technologies are efficient, and by using snapshot backup of the Tableau Data, you can expect to significantly reduce the amount of time it takes to do a Tableau backup.